 Since 2012, The Soul Repair Center at Brite Divinity School has offered public education and conducted research on moral injury and recovery for military veterans.
 During this time, it has educated religious and non-profit communities, employers, educators, religious leaders, chaplains, seminarians, and medical care-givers about the ways to support processes of healing for those who experience military moral injury and their families.

-Beginning in July 2017, Dr. Nancy J. Ramsay, now Emerita Professor of Pastoral Theology and Pastoral Care and Chair of the Soul Repair Center National Advisory Board, is Director of the Soul Repair Center.
-Under Dr. Ramsay’s leadership, the Center is giving primary attention to equipping faith communities from many religious traditions to engage in caring practices with veterans affected by moral injury and their families.
+Beginning in July 2017, Dr. Nancy J. Ramsay, now Emerita Professor of Pastoral Theology and Pastoral Care and former Chair of the Soul Repair Center National Advisory Board, is Director of the Soul Repair Center.
+Under Dr. Ramsay’s leadership, the Center is giving primary attention to developing resources for equipping faith communities from many religious traditions to engage in caring practices with veterans affected by moral injury and their families.

 Since its official launch, the Center has been featured in national media stories.
 It is a major resource for: